 The central research theme of the Debye Institute is "Nanomaterials for Sustainability".
 Research focuses on the synthesis, performance and modeling of nanomaterials often for conversion, storage and more efficient use of energy.
 The institute provides fundamental knowledge for development of new technologies that are required for achieving a sustainable future.

-The Debye Institute for Nanomaterials Science brings together six research groups from the departments of Chemistry and Physics.
+The institute brings together six research groups from the departments of Chemistry and Physics.

 These groups collaboratively work on three research themes:

 Research focuses on the controlled design and characterization of the active site in heterogeneous catalyst systems and on nanoscale macromolecular engineering of novel homogeneous catalysts.

 Fundamental understanding of the basic mechanisms and properties will lead to synthesis routes that are more efficient and environmentally friendly, and to novel renewable chemicals, medicines, energy conversion mechanisms and materials.
 The program combines the existing top-ranking expertise on optical and X-Ray spectroscopy, nanomaterials chemistry and macromolecular chemistry to study the subthemes.